alexlobera/leanjs_OLD_NX/src/pages/blog/5-reasons-why-advanced-dev-training-will-keep-your-company-tech-relevant.md

 Your team can evolve and develop together, helping each other (as well as the company) to stay tech-relevant.

-<marketingcard text="🎉🎉 New course - GraphQL Bootcamp! 🎉🎉" to="/graphql/training/bootcamp/" button-text="Learn GraphQL"></marketingcard>
+<marketingcard text="🎉 New Online GraphQL Course! 🎉" to="/graphql/training/part-time-course/online/" button-text="Learn GraphQL"></marketingcard>

 ## 3) You’ll empower your team